 15. What if your Credit Card Debt is beyond self help?

-If your Credit Card debt is so serious and you fell there is no hope then seek help as soon as you can.
+If your Credit Card debt is so serious and you feel there is no hope then seek help as soon as you can.
 There are a number of organisations in the UK who can help you without charge.

 I hope the above information is useful to you.
 If you have any suggestions of your own then I would like to hear about them.
 Please comment in the box below.